 III.
-Essential Functions in Speech-Language Pathology
+Core Functions in Speech-Language Pathology

-As part of the CSDCAS application process, applicants will be introduced to and be required to review and acknowledge the Essential Functions in Speech-Language Pathology document.
+As part of the CSDCAS application process, applicants will be introduced to and be required to review and acknowledge the Core Functions in Speech-Language Pathology document.
 The M.S., SLP distance learning degree program requires the student to engage in diverse, complex, and specific experiences essential to the acquisition and practice of speech-language pathology.
 Unique combinations of cognitive, affective, psychomotor, physical, and social abilities are required to satisfactorily perform these functions.
 In addition to being essential for the completion of the requirements for the M.S.
 SLP degree, these functions are necessary to ensure the health and safety of patients/clients, fellow candidates, faculty, and other providers.
-Once a candidate is admitted into the graduate degree program, it is the responsibility of the student to seek accommodations from the Office of Student Success and Support (OSSS) and communicate the approved accommodations to the faculty, instructional staff, and/or clinical educators, as appropriate to complete the program.
-Many of the skills within each essential function domain will be taught to the student during their tenure at The University of Scranton; however, it will continue to be the responsibility of the student to demonstrate the required motor, intellectual, cognitive, professional, and sensory abilities to effectively obtain and apply the necessary proficiencies.
+Once a candidate is admitted into the graduate degree program, it is the responsibility of the student to seek accommodation from OSSS and communicate the approved accommodations to the faculty, instructional staff, and/or clinical educators, as appropriate to complete the program.
+Many of the skills within each core function domain will be taught to the student during their tenure at The University of Scranton; however, it will continue to be the responsibility of the student to demonstrate the required communication, motor, sensory, intellectual/cognitive, and interpersonal abilities, and cultural responsiveness to effectively obtain and apply the necessary proficiencies.

-The essential functions required for successful admissions and continuance by candidates for the Master of Science in Speech-Language Pathology program at The University of Scranton include but are not limited to the following abilities:
+The core functions required for successful admissions and continuance by candidates for the Master of Science in Speech-Language Pathology program at The University of Scranton include but are not limited to the following abilities: